Prateek-Kumar-Anand/iot-security-projects/display_module/README.md

 # 🖥️ ST7735 Display Projects — ESP32 DevKit V1

 A collection of fun and practical projects built around the **ST7735 TFT display module**, paired with the ESP32 DevKit V1.
-From simple "Hello World" screens to a fully playable Tetris-style game and live sensor graphs! 🎮📊
+From a fully playable Tetris-style game to live sensor graphs and a real-time networked message board! 🎮📊

 ---